tardate/LittleArduinoProjects/README.md

-# 224 Little Electronics and Arduino Projects
+# 225 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [LEDStrobeKit](./Electronics101/LEDStrobeKit) - build and analyse a common LED strobe kit
+> Latest addition:sparkles: [FQ777-954/TearDown](./Kinetics/FQ777-954/TearDown) - teardown an FQ777-954 nano drone and figure out as much of the technical design as possible

 Just my collection of electronics projects, many involving an Arduino in one way or another.